Ne4nf/Agent-Memory/architecture.md

 4. Clarification follow-up reuses latest session state by `session_id`.
 5. `context_version` is used by checkpoint helper for stale-write-safe merges.
 6. `DesignMemoryService` persists per-topic snapshots into `source/design.md` at clarification and guideline checkpoints.
+7. `source/design.md` is an audit/trace projection only; it is not read back to restore runtime context after process shutdown.

 #### 3.2.2 POC simplification notes